polarfire-soc/apps/baremetal_applications/MicroPython/README.md

 ## Objective

-The Scope of the project is to build MicroPython for PolarFire SoC RISC-V architecture and execute the MicroPython on ICICLE KIT.
+The Scope of the project is to build MicroPython for PolarFire SoC RISC-V architecture and execute the MicroPython on the ICICLE Kit.

-## Design Description
+## Description

 The following figure shows the block diagram of the design.